MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-angular-auth-code.md

 The sample application created in this tutorial enables an Angular SPA to query the Microsoft Graph API or a web API that accepts tokens issued by the Microsoft identity platform.
 It uses the Microsoft Authentication Library (MSAL) for Angular v2, a wrapper of the MSAL.js v2 library.
 MSAL Angular enables Angular 9+ applications to authenticate enterprise users by using Microsoft Entra ID, and also users with Microsoft accounts and social identities like Facebook, Google, and LinkedIn.
 The library also enables applications to get access to Microsoft cloud services and Microsoft Graph.

 In this scenario, after a user signs in, an access token is requested and added to HTTP requests through the authorization header.
-Token acquisition and renewal are handled by MSAL.
+MSAL handles token acquisition and renewal.

 ### Libraries